Far East | ATLAS of Plucked Instruments |

 |

-wooden front and back.
-The sanxian is played with a plectrum.
-With a strong, rich tone and a notably wide range, it is widely used in accompaniment as well as orchestral and solo performances.
-The big sanxian (which has a less sharp sound) is used to accompany songs.
+all around the edge of the rounded hoop.
+Tuning could be : G d g or : G c g.
+The sanxian is usually played with thumb and finger plectrums.
+With a strong, rich tone and a wide range, it is used in accompaniment as well as orchestral and solo performances.
+The big sanxian (which has a less sharp sound) is mainly used to accompany songs.
+The example instrument (with the small body) has a special wooden capodastre on the neck, through which all 3 strings go; by sliding this up and down the neck the easiest range for the singer can be found, without re-tuning. |

 |||||||||||||||||